Skip to content

 Stated Income Programs

 Declare a reasonable income for your profession without providing full tax documentation.
-Ideal for business owners who minimize taxable income through legitimate write-offs for vehicle expenses, home office, meals, and equipment.
-Lenders verify that your declared income is reasonable for your industry and geographic area using third-party income databases.
+Ideal for business owners who minimize taxable income through legitimate write-offs.

 Bank Statement Qualification